cizumigawa/cizumigawa.github.io/projects/project-2.md

 summary: A co-developed library for ADCS operations in flight software.
 ---

+# COSMOS
-COSMOS (Comprehensive Open-architecture Solution for Mission Operations Systems) is a framework which provides support for many different aspects of flight software and ground station tools.
-The [COSMOS Project](http://cosmos-project.org/) is an extensive framework built on C++ and object-oriented programming concepts.
+COSMOS (Comprehensive Open-architecture Solution for Mission Operations Systems) is a C++ framework which provides software support for many different aspects of satellite flight control: flight software, ground station tools, testbed tools, etc. Although the [COSMOS Project](http://cosmos-project.org/) is currently built with mostly C++ and object-oriented programming concepts, it is quickly evolving to include Python and JavaScript libraries.

-For this project, I co-developed the ADCS (Attitude Determination and Control System) library in COSMOS to be used in future satellite missions.
+# ADCS
+The ADCS (Attitude Determination and Control System) is a device which monitors and controls satellite movement in space.
+Equipped with torque rods, reaction wheels, a star tracker, gyros, nadir sensors, and sun sensors, the ADCS is an important and complicated aspect of all satellites; however, in order for the COSMOS framework to communicate with this device, a library of ADCS commands had to be developed.
+As such, this project focused on creating the command and telemetry library for the ADCS (specifically, the CubeSpace CubeADCS) in order for COSMOS to communicate properly with the ADCS.

+While this library was co-developed with two other developers, my contribution to this project was the foundation for the library.